telosnetwork/native-to-evm-transaction/README.md

 **OR**

-Use our already deployed freely mintable testnet contract @ ...
+Use our already deployed freely mintable testnet contract @ ... (limited to 100 tokens minted per address)

 ### 2. Edit environment values
 Open the .env file and change the following values: